Shimura-Teichm\"uller Curves in Genus 5: The Boundary of an ST-Curve

-The particular jump problem relevant to the proof of Theorem \ref{AtMostTwoParts} is the following: Consider the nodal Riemann surface $X' = X_1 \cup \cdots \cup X_n$ following the notation above.
-By Corollary \ref{PartsPosGenus}, each part $X_i$ has positive genus $g_i > 0$ and therefore carries a non-zero holomorphic Abelian differential, which we denote by $\Omega_i$.
-(Of course, it has $g_i$ linearly independent differentials, but the exact number will not be used.)
-We solve the jump problem where $X_i$ carries the differential $\Omega_i$ and every other part carries the zero differential.
-We will call this \emph{the jump problem for a ring} with respect to $\Omega_i$ on $X_i$.
+The particular jump problem relevant to the proof of Theorem~\ref{AtMostTwoParts} is the following: We solve the jump problem for the case where $X_i$ carries any differential in the basis of $H^{1,0}(X_i)$ described above and $X_j$ carries the zero differential, for $j \not= i$.
+For simplicity we drop indices and denote the differential on $X_i$ by $\theta$.
+We will call this \emph{the jump problem for a ring} with respect to $\theta$ on $X_i$.

+It is important to note that the plumbing was done with respect to the flat structure, namely $\theta_1$ dual to the vanishing cycle.
+Solving the jump problem for a ring with respect to $\theta\in H^{1,0}(X_i)$ on $X_i$ is a non-trivial problem -- namely the jumps are non-zero because clearly $\theta$ does not match with the zero differential along the seam.
+Thus we are actually solving a jump problem with non-trivial jump when we investigate the $(g-1)\times (g-1)$ part of the period matrix under consideration.

+The following corollary is a direct application of Theorem \ref{HNThm3_3} to the situation where all components have vanishing differentials except $X_i$.